mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

-# Challenges > Java > Creating an executable JAR using Maven
+# Creating an executable JAR using Maven

 > A Maven project that creates an executable JAR